Wheat vs Oat - Health impact and Nutrition Comparison

 The consumption of oats has been linked to a greater performance of intestinal microbiota.
 (1)

 Wheat consumption is associated with decreased risks of diverticulitis.
 Diverticulitis is associated with low fiber intake diets over long durations of time.
 Wheat husks that have a high fiber content decrease risks of developing diverticulitis.
-It is important to take into consideration that full-grain wheat with its husk and bran are the optimal source of fibers when it comes to the different varieties of wheat.
+It is important to consider that full-grain wheat with its husk and bran are the optimal source of fibers when it comes to the different wheat varieties.
 (2)

 Oats have similar properties to wheat when it comes to the overall reduction of risks of diverticulitis.
 In addition to that, it reduces lipid absorption having a health positive effect on overall metabolism.
 (3)